2nd North Carolina Mounted Infantry Regiment

 Recommended Reading: East Tennessee and the Civil War (Hardcover) (588 pages).
 Description: A solid social, political, and military history, this work gives light to the rise of the pro-Union and pro-Confederacy factions.
 It explores the political developments and recounts in fine detail the military maneuvering and conflicts that occurred.
 Beginning with a history of the state's first settlers, the author lays a strong foundation for understanding the values and beliefs of East Tennesseans.
 He examines the rise of abolition and secession, and then advances into the Civil War.
 Continued below...

 Early in the conflict, Union sympathizers burned a number of railroad bridges, resulting in occupation by Confederate troops and abuses upon the Unionists and their families.
 The author documents in detail the ‘siege and relief’ of Knoxville.
-Although authored by a Unionist, the work is objective in nature and fair in its treatment of the South and the Confederate cause, Complete with a comprehensive index, this work should be in every Civil War library.
+Although authored by a Unionist, the work is objective in nature and fair in its treatment of the South and the Confederate cause, and, complete with a comprehensive index, this work should be in every Civil War library.

 Recommended Reading: Bushwhackers, The Civil War in North Carolina: The Mountains (338 pages).
 Description: Trotter's book (which could have been titled "Murder, Mayhem, and Mountain Madness") is an epic backdrop for the most horrific murdering, plundering and pillaging of the mountain communities of western North Carolina during the state’s darkest hour—the American Civil War.
 Commonly referred to as Southern Appalachia, the North Carolina and East Tennessee mountains witnessed divided loyalties in its bushwhackers and guerrilla units.
 These so-called “bushwhackers” even used the conflict to settle old feuds and scores, which, in some cases, continued well after the war ended.
 Continued below...